qlik-oss/corectl/docs/corectl_values.md

 ### Synopsis

-Print all the values for a specific field in your data model
+Print the top values for a specific field in your data model

 ```
 corectl values <field name> [flags]